SaiAnshuman/SaiAnshuman/README.md

 - 👋 Hi, I’m @SaiAnshuman
 - 👀 I’m interested in Space Research
 - 🌱 I’m currently learning Science,Maths,Guitar, & a bit of Advanced Coding
-- 💞️ I’m looking to collaborate on science game making
+- 💞️ I’m looking to collaborate on space game making
 - 📫 How to reach me contact my id on discord : Galen Marek(StarKiller)#7708  . or twitter : @WSkele673